MaoZiming/papers/3-storage-systems/312-raid.md

   - Assumes: disk can fail by returning bogus data.
   - Identify the disk has failed and recover.
   - Both reads and writes have to be from whole disk.
-    - Read has to check for error correction.
+    - Read has to check for error correction to detect bogus data.
   - Adding check disk for error correction.
   - ![alt text](images/312-raid/raid-2.png)
 > For a group size of 10 data disks (G) we need 4 check disks in total, and if G=25, then C=5.